rebelsky/sams-assorted-musings-reflections/difficult-issues-2019-07-10.md

 Postscript: As I reread the paragraph from Coates, I find that "white-trash cabin" also fails to fit Coates' thesis.
-I'm pretty sure that a friend who lives in NYC and has a cabin in the Adirondacks does not fall into the category that most call "white trash".
+I'm pretty sure that a friend who lives in NYC and has a cabin in the Adirondacks does not fall into the category that most call "white trash" [6].

 ---